cybercongress/go-cyber/docs/cyberd.md

 You can see that cyberlink represents a link between two links.
 Easy peasy!

-Cyberlink is simple yet powerful semantic construction.
+Cyberlink is simple yet powerful semantic construction for building a predictive model of the universe.

 Cyberlinks can form link chains if exist a series of two cyberlinks from one agent in which the second link in first cyberlink is equal to first link in second cyberlink:

 ```
 <content-address x>.<content-address y>